semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 ## How to create users and groups in Okta

+User creation is not immediate.
+There can be a few minutes of lag before an added user appears on Semaphore.
+On big organizations the sync process can take up to one hour.

 To create a user or a group in Semaphore using the Okta integration, follow these steps:

 1. Go to your Okta organization and enter the admin dashboard